 Before you go

 - Check what’s open.
-While many state-managed land destinations are open for day use, other local, tribal and federal land may still be closed.
+While many state-managed land destinations are open for day use and camping, other local, tribal and federal land may still be closed.

 - Come prepared.
 Visitors may find reduced or limited restroom services as staff begin the process to reopen facilities at wildlife areas and water-access sites.
 You are advised to bring your own soap, water, hand sanitizer and toilet paper, as well as a mask or bandana to cover your nose and mouth.